numberZero/libluabox/README.md

 -- drop reference to `sb`
 ```

-### Sandbox
-Main object managed by the library.

-Public properties:
-* `name` (string, read only) Sandbox name.
-* `env` (table) The environment for the code being sandboxed.
-May be altered
-but should not be replaced unless absolutely necessary.

-Mods may add properties of form `modname:property`, if necessary.

 ### `create_sandbox(name, options)`
 Creates and returns a sandbox with label `name`. `options` should be a table,
 if supplied.